mixpanel/mixpanel-react-native/README.md

 To Track an event with properties.
      Properties are optional and can be added only if needed.
      Properties will allow you to segment your events in your Mixpanel reports.
-     If the event is being timed, the timer will stop and be added as a property.
+     If the event is being timed, the timer will stop and added as a property.
 ### **Example**
 ```js
 // Track with event-name